 Gratitude has an important role in practices.
 For instance, upon waking up, it is a habit to give thanks to the Creator.
 Additionally, other norms aim to maintain the balance: treating every person with respect, remembering that everything has a purpose, and living each day as it comes.
 (Portman, 2006)

-Ceremonies are practiced every day to give thanks, heal, celebrate, clear the way, and for blessings.
+Ceremonies are practised every day to give thanks, heal, celebrate, clear the way, and for blessings.
 The goal of these is to reach a strong sense of connection through harmony.
-Healing ceremonies are preventive as their aim is to keep the good relations (not only with people but also the environment).
+Healing ceremonies are preventive as their aim is to keep good relations (not only with people but also with the environment).
 The group is always available to help reaffirm the connections.
 Some ceremonies, like the ’Vision Quest’ requires isolation.
 This healing ritual demands ceasing all daily activities and retreating to an internal state of self-reflection.
 (Portman, 2006)

 The treatment in traditional African Culture is holistic.
 The mind, body, and soul are being healed in different contexts such as family, community, and religion.
 (Muller & Steyn, 2002) Many Black African cultures consider disease as spiritual pollution that needs to be ritually cleansed (Ellis, 1996).